An Intuitive Guide On Page Level Restore in SQL Server

-Step 2: Restore the Corrupt Page using Page Level Restore
+Step 2: Restore the Corrupt Page using Page Level Restore in SQL Server

 - To restore the database into a good state, the user needs to perform the Tail-Log Backup.
 With the help of tail log backup, the user is backing up the transactions that have occurred since the last transaction log backup.

-- Now, initiate the page level restore operation in SQL Server.
+- Now, initiate the operation page level restore in SQL Server.
 The user has to use the traditional RESTORE DATABASE T-SQL command but he/she need to specify the page that is to be restored.
 Instead of restoring the complete data, only a single corrupted page is to be restored.

 - After the RESTORE DATABASE command, the user has to perform transaction log backup.
 Now, form here tricky part begins.
 This additional log backup is required to confirm that all the changes performed by the user on this page are available for the restore.
 Without additional log backup, the SQL Server is not able to bring the page online again.

 - Once the user has performed the additional log backup, he/she can finally restore all the log backups in the correct order and bring the database online.

 - Finally, the corrupt SQL Server page is restored using the Page Level Restore process.
 Now, when the user will insert query in the table again, then he/she can see that the SELECT statement succeeds without any I/O errors.

 Instant Way to Repair Corrupt SQL Server Database Files